 "What?
 Oh, damn!" the man's focus was drawn to the game once more, which made Slade's and Robin's escape easier.
-Not that anything would have been able to stop them.
+Not that nothing would have been able to stop any of them.

 Robin was dropped onto the big bed in the guestroom they were occupying, and Slade smirked down on him like a tiger would at its prey.
 If tigers could smile.
 And somehow found their food funny.

 "So… there's no need to be careful, is there?" the man asked.

 "I refuse to answer that question, because I will just regret it…" Robin grinned, and reached out to pull the man down on top of him.
 "Oh, god, it's been so long…"

 "Yes, who thought we would survive almost a month without sex?"
 Slade chuckled.